-This training is delivered by The National Collect and frequency biannually or more frequently if required.

-This is supported by having information about these conditions located in prominent positions on the notice board in the staff room.
+This training is delivered by the first aid trainer unless we have a child with the condition and then it is by an appropriate health care worker once a year (or more often if required).
+This is supported by having information about these conditions located in prominent positions for example in the staff room.

-Record Keeping
+13. Record keeping